Oracle Functions#

 Lithops with Oracle Functions as serverless compute backend.

 Note: This is a beta backend.
-Please open an issue if you encounter any error/bug
+Please open an issue if you encounter any errors or bugs.

 Installation#